Thank You Letter to a Friend After a Favor or Kind Gesture

 Match the warmth to the friendship

 A close friend can receive a warmer note.
-A neighbor or newer friend may need wording that feels appreciative without becoming too intimate.
+For a neighbor or newer friend, use wording that feels appreciative but not overly familiar.

 See the tone shift